 for the cream cheese frosting:

-- 8 oz. cream cheese, softened to room temperature
+- 8 ounces cream cheese softened to room temperature

-- 4 T. unsalted butter, softened to room temperature
+- 4 tablespoons unsalted butter softened to room temperature

-- 3 c. powdered sugar
+- 3 cups powdered sugar

-- 2 tsp. pure vanilla extract
+- 2 teaspoons pure vanilla extract

-- ground cinnamon, for sprinkling over the top
+- ground cinnamon for sprinkling over the top

 - In a small bowl, whisk flour, baking soda, cinnamon, salt, nutmeg, and ginger.